 Every business should start out with a good business plan.
 This might sound terribly obvious but all too often entrepreneurs get so wrapped up in the emotion of launching a business that they don’t sit down and hammer out a written business plan.
 What sounds or feels like a good business idea may not work out so well in reality.
 This doesn’t mean you should bat away the business ideas that pop up in your head.
 Rather, it means you need to put time into business planning.

 Your business plan is where you outline the essential details of your business.
 Part of the process of writing a good business plan involves steps that will force you to think critically about your business concept.
-For example, as part of your business plan, you’ll need to conduct and present market analysis, describe your product or service line and explain your marketing strategy.
-On a more fundamental level, a business plan forces you to figure out what unique value your business idea will introduce.
+For example, as part of your business plan, you’ll need to conduct and present market analysis, describe your product or service line and explain your marketing strategy - remember, investors often use your D-U-N-S number to check out your creditworthiness.
+On a more fundamental level, a business plan forces you to figure out what unique business value your idea will introduce.
 Each one of these steps is an opportunity to reflect on your business idea and modify it for a better chance of success.

 Financing Runs Out

 Cash flow and working capital are major concerns for any small business, fledgling or successful.
-If you’ve launched a business and things aren't going your way, cash is tight and orders aren’t coming in, you're not in a good position to try and get another loan or find an investor.
-From the outset, before you start your business, you need to be realistic.
+If you’ve launched a business and things aren't going your way, cash is tight and orders aren’t coming in, you're not in a good position to try and get another loan (see small business loan rates) or find an investor (be careful, though, not to depend too much on so-called angel investors).
+Speaking about loans, check out some of the key differences between PPP and EIDL business loans.
+From the outset, before you start your business (see 'Start a Business in Florida') you need to be realistic.
 As part of writing a business plan, you’ll need to work out important financial considerations.
 How much money will it take to launch your company?
 How much revenue can it generate?
 What are the ongoing operational expenses?
 If you can work out answers to these basic questions, then you’re setting your business up on sound footing.

 According to Guidant Financial, 32% of small business owners say their greatest challenge is lack of capital.
 Creating and maintaining a steady income stream and reliable customers is tough.
 This is why being flexible is essential to a business’s success in the long-term.
 New income streams need to constantly be found.
 Existing ones need to be sustained and augmented.
 All of this requires adaptability and creativity in order to surmount financing issues.